spoofer-ix/spoofer-ix/readme.md

 *If you are getting started, we strongly advise using option 1 in a fresh Ubuntu 16.04/18.04 LTS*.
 The fresh SO requirement is essential because otherwise in already existing envs will be necessary for you to check for existing softwares conflicts to potentially avoid breaking dependencies of other existing projects.

 ### Automatic setup (Ubuntu 16.04/18.04 LTS):
+    > Note: by following the automatic setup you shouldn't clone the repo, but instead only copy the shell script `setup-project-local-env.sh` (indicated below), which will clone the repo as part of its process, as well as configure the necessary dependencies.
 1) as root user do;
 2) copy and paste the file/code from `utilities/localenv-helper-scripts/setup-project-local-env.sh` under a working dir of your choice.
 In this documentation we use: `/root` dir.
 3) execute it: `sh setup-project-local-env.sh`